Nature in central Tokyo

 (December)

 The Tokyo autumn/fall scene reaches its climax with the vivid red and orange colors of Japanese Maple leaves.
-In most places in central Tokyo, they turn red and orange in early December, and mid December is often the best time for portrait photoshoots with vibrant red Maple leaves at our preferred locations in central Tokyo.
-For those who can only come to Tokyo during the Christmas/New Year holiday, you can still have your portrait photoshoot with these gorgeous colors since Japanese Maples often remain beautifully red even after Christmas in some parks and gardens in central Tokyo in recent years.
+In most places in central Tokyo, they start turning red and orange in early December, and mid December is often the best time for portrait photoshoots with vibrant red Maple leaves at our preferred locations in central Tokyo.
+For those who can only come to Tokyo during the Christmas/New Year holiday, you can still have your portrait photoshoot with these gorgeous colors since Japanese Maples often remain beautifully red even after Christmas in some parks and gardens in central Tokyo in the last decade.

 Autumn/Fall colours — Japanese Wax Tree